MatheusMotizuki/matheusmotizuki/README.md

 <h1 align="center">Hi there 👋</h1>

 I'm a software engineer who’s passionate about performance and optimization.
-I specialize in building fast, scalable systems and improving existing ones to run more efficiently.
-I enjoy digging into bottlenecks and finding smart, practical ways to solve tough problems.
+I specialize in building fast, scalable systems and improving existing ones to run work efficiently.
+I enjoy debug slow codes to find smart, practical ways to solve tough problems.

 ## 💡 About Me